Home page

 Search page

-Entries can be filtered based on the TM-scores between the ESMFold and AlphaFold2 models.
+TM-score: Entries can be filtered based on the TM-score between the ESMFold and AlphaFold2 models.
 The TM-score goes from 0 (no overlap) to 1 (perfect overlap) and the user can set the minimum and maximum values.
-The default range FROM 0 TO 1 selects all possible entries.
+The default range from 0 to 1 selects all possible entries.

 Results page